fatsecret-group/postman-fatsecret-apis/readme.md

 3. For access to "Profile" endpoints, Navigate to Profile - Authentication folder and call the "Create" endpoint to create a profile and receive an oauth key and oauth secret.

-4. Copy your newly created OAuth Key and OAuth Secret into the collection variables as `access_key` and `access_secret`.
+4. Copy your newly created OAuth Key and OAuth Secret into the collection variables as `consumer_key` and `consumer_secret`.

 ## Using OAuth 2.0 with fatsecret Platform API in Postman: